Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 11. Change the form from Design view to Form View.

-Your name will be displayed in the text box.
-The above example shows how to define a temporary variable and how to reference it in expressions on a Form.
-Let us learn how to remove this variable from memory.
+Your name will now appear in the text box.
+The above example demonstrates how to define a temporary variable and reference it in expressions on a form.
+Next, let us see how to remove this variable from memory.

-7. Open the form again to check whether your name still appears on the text box on the form or not.
+18. Open the form again to check whether your name still appears in the text box on the form or not.

 TempVar Usage in Query.